 The Zeppelin actually has those little swastikas sculpted into the tail fins.
 Not that I’m squeamish about that sort of thing, as I play historical games, do a bit of historical study and have a pretty clear understanding on who the “bad guys” were.
 One day I’ll actually get some Bolt Action Germans painted up as well.
 The Zep isn’t an amazing model – it’s very much a boardgame piece.
 I had a little bit of a play with the base and flying stem to give an impression of terrain and sky, but I’m not going to knock myself out turning out a piece of art.
 Likewise with the highlighting and shading on the Aztec temples.

 The mesoamerican pyramids got painted in a sandstone-ish style.
-Not necessarily entirely accurate, though in some photos on Google Image Search they can indeed look like this – but mainly because a bit of colour looks better for game pieces.
+Not necessarily entirely accurate, though in some photos on Google Image Search they can indeed look like this – but mainly because a bit of colour looks better for game pieces. – And because they can be placed anywhere in the world – look at that one!
+It’s in Egypt!

 And here is how they might look when being played.
 I’ve given them a solid coat of gloss varnish, followed up by matte.
 There’s a bunch of Nazi and Mobster models as well.
-I’ll probably paint the Nazis as brownshirts rather than as DAK, and the mobsters in simple black “mobster suits”.
+I’ll probably paint the Nazis as SA brownshirts rather than as DAK, and the mobsters in simple black “mobster suits”.
 I imagine that both would be pretty simple to do, but I’ll get to them later.
 Probably.